Throughout this article, we will explain the causes of poor sperm motility, as well as the methods used to detect it, and the best treatment options.

 Blanco AM (1992): El laboratorio en el estudio del factor masculino en infertilidad.
 In: Guitelman A, Aszpiz SM (Eds).
 Exploracion Funcional Endocrina.
 Buenos Aires: Ed.
 Akadia, 1992.

 Bruno Dahlberg (1990) Asthenozoospermia/Teratozoospermia and Infertility, Archives of Andrology, 25:1, 85-87.

 Dahlberg B (1988): Sperm motility in fertile men and males in infertile units: In vitro test.
 Arch Androl 20:31-34.

 Reproducción Asistida ORG.
 Video: Astenozoospermia (Asthenozoospermia), by Laura Mifsud Elena, BSc, MSc, Jul 8, 2015.
 [See original video in Spanish].

 S. M. Curi, J. I. Ariagno, P. H. Chenlo, G. R. Mendeluk, M. N. Pugliese, L. M. Sardi Segovia, H. E. H. Repetto & A. M. Blanco (2003) Asthenozoospermia: analysis of a large population, Archives Of Andrology, 49:5, 343-349.

 World Health Organization (1992): WHO Laboratory Manual for the Examination of Human Semen and Sperm–Cervical Mucus Interaction, ed 3.
 Cambridge,UK: Cambridge University Press.

-FAQs from users: 'Is there any food that improves asthenozoospermia?', 'Can I conceive naturally with asthenozoospermia?', 'What are the symptoms of asthenozoospermia?' and 'Are teratozoospermia and asthenozoospermia caused by the same factors?'.
+FAQs from users: 'What are the possible treatments for asthenozoospermia?', 'Can a period of abstinence influence sperm motility?', 'Can I conceive naturally with asthenozoospermia?', 'What are the symptoms of asthenozoospermia?' and 'Are teratozoospermia and asthenozoospermia caused by the same factors?'.